rabbibotton/clog/README.md

 - 23-tutorial.lisp - Using semaphores to wait for input
 - 24-tutorial.lisp - CLOG WEB containers
 - 25-tutorial.lisp - A "local" web app using CLOG WEB
+- 26-tutorial.lisp - A web page and form with CLOG WEB

 Demo Summary